yueliu1999/Awesome-Jailbreak-on-LLMs/README.md

 # Awesome-Jailbreak-on-LLMs

 Awesome-Jailbreak-on-LLMs is a collection of state-of-the-art, novel, exciting jailbreak methods on LLMs.
-It contains papers, codes, datasets, and evaluations.
-Any additional things regarding jailbreak are welcome.
-Any problems, please contact yueliu19990731@163.com.
+It contains papers, codes, datasets, evaluations, and analyses.
+Any additional things regarding jailbreak, PRs, issues are welcome and we are glad to add you to the contributor list [here](#contributors).
+Any problems, please contact yliu@u.nus.edu.
 If you find this repository useful to your research or work, it is really appreciated to star this repository. :sparkles: